kazualkazzy/LinkinPark-fan-page/README.md

 My first choice of font was <a href="https://fonts.google.com/?query=Martel+Sans&selection.family=Lato">Martel+Sans</a> because it looks tidy and neat but also has soft edges to make text look not too heavy for a reader.

+I also used another font which was <a href="https://fonts.google.com/?query=Josefin+Sans&selection.family=Lato"> for short biography paragraph of Linkin Park band.
+I wanted paragraph to stand out a little bit and this font was perfect for that.

 ### Icons:
 The icons used as social links in footer section.
 They are all known social website's icons.
 I used 'font-awesome' 'Facebook', 'Instagram', 'Twitter' and 'Youtube' icons.
 I had to make sure they were reasonable size to be seen on a smaller devices too.